AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 A distributed, ad-free marketplace that allows people to buy and sell cars in a similar way to how an nft marketplace works.
 The car's title will be a minted nft, while the associated metadata will be deployed to ipfs.

+Users will interact with a traditional web client (react) that will display the metadata for all available cars for sale.
+These metadata are associated to a car title nft on the public blockchain.

+Web client will interact with a traditional web api (express) that will handle all the api secrets, and will interact with the blockchain directly via smart contract abi's (hardhat).

+Smart contracts will handle business logic associated with escrow funds and transfering ownership of nfts.

 ### The Problem

 Car titles are easily fraudulent, and leads to risky purchases and exchanges.
 A marketplcae to buy and sell items is an ideal application of blockchain technologies.
 Deploying car titles to a public ledger would allow these transactions to be validated via ethereum's PoW consenus mechanism.